sainyelaman/Parstagram/README.md

 - [x] User can add a profile picture.
 (2pts)
 - [x] Profile pictures are shown for posts and comments.
 (2pts)

+## Additional Comments
+- I made it so that whenever a new user is created, their profile pictures is set to a default image.
+Therefore, any user always has a profile image.
+- Made all the profile images to be circular.
+- Added a logo to the launch screen.

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: